infinum/frontend-handbook/React/Common SSR errors.md

 The pseudo class ":first-child" is potentially unsafe when doing server-side rendering.
 Try changing it to ":first-of-type"
 ```

-Default server side rendering in Emotion 10 renders the `<style>` tag inline with the component, instead of extracting everything inside `<head>`.
-Similar to "shadow CSS" in Web Component.
+Default server-side rendering in Emotion 10 renders the `<style>` tag inline with the component, instead of extracting everything inside `<head>`, similarly to "shadow CSS" in Web Components.
 This approach enables streaming and requires no additional configuration, but does not work with nth child or similar selectors.

 Here is the example of `:first-child` selector: